-- Utilized the Center’s Safe and Secure Online programs (11-14, Parents or Seniors) to teach a group(s) of individuals how to be safe and secure online
+- Utilized the Center’s Safe and Secure Online programs (Youth, Parents or Seniors) to teach one or more groups of individuals how to be safe and secure online?

-- Actively assisted with the development or review of Center programs (new and old)
+- Actively assisted with the development or review of Center programs (new or old)?

-- Actively served on a Center volunteer committee such as board of trustees, educational, marketing, fundraising
+- Actively served on a Center volunteer committee?

-- Contributed to the Center’s fundraising efforts by becoming and active donor and/or actively engaging companies to support their efforts and/or participate or conduct a fundraising event.
+- Contribute to the Center’s fundraising efforts by becoming an active donor and/or actively engaging individuals and organizations to support their efforts and/or participate or conduct a fundraising event?